common-workflow-language/user_guide/src/topics/inputs.md

     position: 4
 ```

 File types appear on the command line as the path to the file.
 When the
 parameter type ends with a question mark `?` it indicates that the
 parameter is optional.
 In the example above, this is rendered as
 `--file=/tmp/random/path/whale.txt`.
 However, if the "example_file"
 parameter were not provided in the input, nothing would appear on the
 command line.

 Input files are read-only.
 If you wish to update an input file, you must
 [first copy it to the output directory](staging-input-files.md).

-The value of `position` is used to determine where parameter should
+The value of `position` is used to determine where the parameter should
 appear on the command line.
 Positions are relative to one another, not
 absolute.
 As a result, positions do not have to be sequential, three
 parameters with positions 1, 3, 5 will result in the same command